Sell your Home or Keep it and Rent it Out?

 Disadvantages:

-I recommend holding your property to anyone who can handle it.
-If you keep it as a rental, it should cashflow every month, bring in more with rent than what it costs you for mortgage, taxes and insurance.
-Nevertheless, it will still cost you to keep it.
-Vacancies, damage and upkeep will come into the picture.
+I always recommend holding onto properties when possible rather than selling.
+If you hold your house as a rental, it should cashflow every month (bring in more with rent than what it costs for your mortgage, taxes and insurance).
+Nevertheless, it will cost you to keep it.
+Vacancies, damage, and upkeep will eventually come into the picture.

-If you decide to keep your home and rent it out, will you manage it yourself or will you have a management company take over the day to day issues?
+If you decide to keep your home and rent it out, the next question is – will you manage it yourself or will you have a management company take over the day to day issues?
 Your rental should be handled by you as a business, even if you have only one property.
 If well managed, it will prosper.
 If poorly managed, it will fail.

 If you plan to hire a real estate or property management company to manage your rental home, consider: